Design

 Learn More: Renovating a Space Without Natural Light

-Before you start tearing down walls, take the time to explore all your options and understand the minimum bathroom size requirements.
+Before you start tearing down walls, brush up on construction codes in addition to the minimum bathroom size requirements.
 Any renovation involving plumbing or electrical work must comply with local building codes and receive approval from the proper authorities.
 This isn’t just about safety—it’s about protecting your investment.
 A code-compliant bathroom ensures home insurance coverage, prevents costly fines, and enhances resale value if you ever decide to sell.
-Cutting corners now could lead to major headaches later, so make sure your renovation meets all legal and functional standards.
+Cutting corners now could lead to major headaches later, so make sure your renovation meets all legal standards.

-Remodeling a small bathroom can feel daunting, especially with limited square footage, essential fixtures, and minimal natural light.
+Remodeling a small bathroom can feel daunting, especially when you have an odd layout or lack windows to stream in natural light.
 However, the right design approach can turn constraints into opportunities, creating a space that’s both stylish and highly functional.

 One of the most effective ways to make a small bathroom feel larger and more open is by maximizing natural light.
 If feasible, installing a skylight can flood the space with light and create an airy ambiance.
-Pairing this with a serene color palette and natural materials—such as light-toned wood and soft neutrals—can transform your bathroom into a modern, tranquil retreat.
+Pairing this with a serene color palette and natural materials—such as light-toned white oak wood and travertine or marble—can transform your bathroom into a modern, tranquil retreat.

 If you’ve always dreamed of a bathtub but assumed your space was too small, think again.
 A tub-shower combo can be a perfect solution, allowing you to enjoy the luxury of a bath without sacrificing valuable space.
 Enhance the look with patterned tiles and chrome hardware for a stylish touch.

 Drawing the eye upward can create the illusion of a taller, more expansive bathroom.
-Incorporate vertical plank tiling, sleek black hardware, or warm wood accents to add depth and dimension while maintaining a clean, modern aesthetic.
+A sleek black around the shower or vertical tiles will elongate the design and introduce a modern aesthetic.

 A frameless shower enclosure is a game-changer in small bathrooms.
 Opt for a single glass panel or go fully frameless to eliminate visual barriers and keep the space feeling open and uncluttered.
-Mixing materials—such as neutral tiles with warm wood accents—adds depth without overwhelming the design.
+If your space allows for sloped, waterproof flooring you can consider a wet room.

 With thoughtful planning and smart design choices, your small bathroom can go from cramped to captivating, proving that size doesn’t have to limit style or functionality.